pkajaba/genscape_test/README.md

 ## Visualisation in Grafana
 As part of system Grafana can be used as visualisation tool of Sensor data.
 All you have to do is to login on `localhost:3000` with admin:admin credetials and after that you can create dashboard with sensor data.
 More information about that can be found here: https://grafana.com/docs/guides/getting_started/#dashboards-panels-the-building-blocks-of-grafana

+However, all you have to do is add new dashbard (click New Dasbhoard), than click add new query and you should be able to query all data.